jrnold/r4ds-exercise-solutions/docs/iteration.md

 #> [1] TRUE
 ```

+### Exercise 3 {.exercise}

-**Ex.
-21.2.1.3**  Combine your function writing and for loop skills:
+> Combine your function writing and for loop skills:
+>

-    1. Write a for loop that `prints()` the lyrics to the children's song
-       "Alice the camel".
+>     1. Write a for loop that `prints()` the lyrics to the children's song  "Alice the camel".
+>

-    1. Convert the nursery rhyme "ten in the bed" to a function.
+>    1. Convert the nursery rhyme "ten in the bed" to a function.
 Generalise
-       it to any number of people in any sleeping structure.
+>       it to any number of people in any sleeping structure.

-    1. Convert the song "99 bottles of beer on the wall" to a function.
+>    1. Convert the song "99 bottles of beer on the wall" to a function.
-       Generalise to any number of any vessel containing any liquid on
+>       Generalise to any number of any vessel containing any liquid on
-       any surface.
+>       any surface.

 The lyrics for ``Alice the Camel'' can be found at <http://www.kididdles.com/lyrics/a012.html>.